 What we liked

-Price point and value: Hosting.com, formerly A2 Hosting, hits the ultimate sweet spot with how much you pay and what you get for that money.
-Sure, there are cheaper WordPress hosting options online, but for a little more money, you’ll get a lot more with Hosting.com.
-Similarly, you might get more storage with InMotion or some premium features with Kinsta, but unless you really need those specs, there’s no point in paying higher prices for them.
+Price point and value: Hosting.com, formerly A2 Hosting, hits the sweet spot between what you pay and what you get.
+Yes, cheaper WordPress hosting options exist, including Hostinger.
+But for a few extra dollars per month, Hosting.com delivers meaningfully more.
+You could get more storage with InMotion (see our honorable mentions) or more customization with Kinsta, but unless you genuinely need those specs, there's no reason to pay more.

 What we didn't like

-Less customization: The Hosting.com plans are great, but they are what they are.
-There really isn’t any room to tweak plan specs in the same way that you can with Kinsta.
+Less customization: Hosting.com's plans are great, but they're fixed.
+There's no room to tweak plan specs the way you can with Kinsta.

 Test results

 Our hands-on testing of Hosting.com revealed strong, consistent performance.
-Over an 8-day monitoring period, the mock site we built held a 99.989% uptime and scored 97.67 out of 100 on Dotcom-Tools' overall performance benchmark — not perfect, but impressive.
-The real standout was the stress test: Hosting.com handled 250 simultaneous visitors in 1 minute without breaking a sweat, maintaining a peak response time of just 745 ms during the surge.
+Over an 8-day monitoring period, the mock site we built held a 99.989% uptime.
+The standout was the stress test: Hosting.com handled 250 simultaneous visitors in 1 minute while maintaining a low response time throughout the surge.

 ![]() |